Hoffmanation/spring-boot-reset-password/README.md

 This spring boot app demonstrate "Forgot my password" flow.

-After submitting the form an email will be sent to the mail address the user provided and an access token will be generated and will be kept in a map registry with the user object.
+After submitting the form an email will be sent to the mail address the user provided, an access token will be generated and will be kept in a map registry with the user object, but for only 5 minutes for security purposes.

 In this email he will be redirected to the reset HTML page .
 The access token will be added to the HTML "Reset your password" as a query parameter for authentication.

 When the user will try to rest the password, the "isEligible" method will try to authenticate the access token he came with.
-When authenticated, the new password will be hashed with SHY-2 algorithm and updeted in the database.
+When authenticated (token lifetime still valid and the its the same token), the new password will be hashed with SHY-2 algorithm and updeted in the database.

 SPRING BOOT - FORGOT MY PASSWORD APP :